 In combination these three fields accounted for 616 people in total or 26.3% of the resident workers (Accommodation and Food Services).

-There were no major differences in field of qualifications held by the resident workers (Accommodation and Food Services) between City of Launceston and Tasmania in 2016.
+The major differences between the field of qualifications held by the resident workers (Accommodation and Food Services) of the City of Launceston and Tasmania were:

-There were no major changes in field of qualifications held by the resident workers (Accommodation and Food Services) between 2011 and 2016 in City of Launceston was for those qualified in:
+The largest change in the field of qualifications held by the resident workers (Accommodation and Food Services) between 2011 and 2016 in the City of Launceston was for those qualified in: